NASA is going to fire a spacecraft at an asteroid to change its course: How to watch

 Dimorphos is expected to be pushed closer to Didymos after DART’s impact, making its orbit smaller.

 NASA will be streaming live coverage of DART colliding with Dimorphos on its social media accounts — Facebook, Twitter, and YouTube — starting at 6 p.m.
 ET on September 26.
-Impact is expected at 7:14 p.m.
-ET.
+Impact is expected at 6:14 p.m.
+CT.
 More details can be found here.

 The spacecraft launched on a SpaceX Falcon 9 rocket from Vandenberg Space Force Base in California last November.